fedora-python/python-rpm-porting/application-modules.rst

 .. _`Fedora Packaging Guidelines for Python`: https://fedoraproject.org/wiki/Packaging:Python#Common_SRPM_vs_split_SRPMs

 In contrast to the Python module, however, the bundled application does not interact with Python code, and is therefore Python version agnostic.
-For that reason, we need only to package it once, i.e. only in one of the subpackages.
+For that reason, we need only to include it in one of the subpackages, not both.
+And when the version does not matter, the guidelines compel us to install the version for Python 3, therefore we will include it in the Python 3 subpackage.

 Let's take an example spec file and port it to illustrate the process.
 We start with a spec file for a Python tool packaged for Python version 2: